 This morning on BBC Radio 4’s Thought for the Day, the Rev Giles Fraser gave a simplistic tour of the selfishness v altruism debate.
 He didn’t follow the many who rubbish Dawkins without reading his most important work; indeed, he quoted the man aptly and with approval.
 Nor do I dispute his conclusion that altruism is part of our make up.
 The me/you/we calculations are certainly more nuanced and complex than he gave credit for – witness decades of research on Game Theory – but, fair’s fair, there’s only so much you can do in a two minute slot.

-No, my gripe is with his classic and widely replicated error of conflating gene and organism, jumping indiscriminately between genetic and human imperative as though the two were interchangeable.
+No, my gripe is with his classic error of conflating gene and organism, jumping indiscriminately between genetic and human imperative as if the two were interchangeable.
 To posit a ‘selfish gene’ is neither to advocate ‘every man for himself’ nor to describe the human condition.
-Rather, it is to describe laws of evolution via random genetic mutation and natural selection; laws subsequently corroborated, massively, by findings derived using technologies unavailable to Darwin.
+It is to describe laws of evolution via random genetic mutation and natural selection; laws massively corroborated by later findings using technologies unavailable to Darwin.

 Speaking of genes, I offer this 700 worder on snakes, fear and self awareness.
 It’s one of many I never got round to sending from Vietnam in March.